Annie-XIE/summary-os/test-blog.md

 When new instance is launched, there will be a new virtual interface created named “vifX.0”.
 For example, if the latest interface is vif20.0, the next one will mostly be vif21.0.
-Then you can try “tcpdump -i vif21.0”.
+Then you can try `tcpdump -i vif21.0`.
 It may fail at first because the virtual interface is not created ready yet!
 But trying several times, once the virtual interface is created, you can monitor the packages.

 Theoretically you should see DHCP request and reply in dom0, like you see in DHCP agent side.

-Note: If you cannot catch the dump package at the instance’s launching time, you can also try this using “ifup eth0” by login the instance via XenCenter. “ifup eth0” will also trigger the instance sending DHCP request.
+Note: If you cannot catch the dump package at the instance’s launching time, you can also try this using `ifup eth0` by login the instance via XenCenter. `ifup eth0` will also trigger the instance sending DHCP request.

 ##### 1. Check DHCP request go out at VM side